 This course will focus on the development of sport for females.
-The student will explore a wide range of historical, cultural, philosophical, and socio-psychological issues that have shaped the nature and scope of sport participation with respect to gender.
+The student will explore a wide range of historical, cultural, philosophical, and socio-psychological issues that have shaped the nature and scope of

 This course is designed to provide lower-division students an opportunity to experience a special or experimental curriculum enrichment course.